Understanding oxide surface stability: Theoretical insights from silver chromate: Introduction

-To address these fundamental knowledge gaps and establish comprehensive structure-property relationships for \ce{Ag2CrO4} photocatalysts, the present investigation employs a systematic combination of DFT calculations and ab initio thermodynamics to examine the complete range of low-index crystallographic orientations ((100), (010), (001), (110), (101), (011), and (111)) and their different surface terminations.
-This comprehensive approach enables, for the first time, a quantitative assessment of how environmental conditions (including temperature and oxygen partial pressure) influence the relative stability and surface composition of different \ce{Ag2CrO4} faces.
+To address these fundamental knowledge gaps and establish comprehensive structure-property relationships for \ce{Ag2CrO4}, the present investigation employs a systematic combination of DFT calculations and first-principles thermodynamics to examine the complete range of low-index crystallographic orientations ((100), (010), (001), (110), (101), (011), and (111)) and their different surface terminations.
+We placed greater emphasis on the mathematical and physical description of the model, also demonstrating that vibrational and entropic contributions of the solid phases are, in fact, negligible at our level of theory, an aspect that has not been explicitly accounted in recent literature \cite{suleiman2025iron, muller2020shape,dai_thermodynamic_2017,dorini2025mapping,liu_ab_2020,pobervznik2023surface, wu2021stability, wu2021thermodynamic, yang2023first, cai2016first}.
+We also worked with a much broader set of surface terminations than usually reported \cite{reuter_composition_2001,reuter_ab_nodate,suleiman2025iron,muller2020shape,dai_thermodynamic_2017,heifets_electronic_2007,bottin_stability_2003, heifets_density_2007,pobervznik2023surface,wu2021stability,wu2021thermodynamic, yang2023first,liu_ab_2020, cai2016first}, which enables, for the first time, a quantitative assessment of how environmental conditions (including temperature and oxygen partial pressure) influence the relative stability and surface composition of different \ce{Ag2CrO4} faces.
 Through the construction of temperature and pressure-dependent surface phase diagrams and Wulff morphologies, this work provides critical insights into the thermodynamic driving forces that govern surface reconstruction and cluster formation ([\ce{AgO6}], [\ce{AgO4}], and [\ce{CrO4}]) under realistic operating conditions.
-The resulting structure-stability maps will establish the theoretical foundation necessary for rational design of \ce{Ag2CrO4} photocatalysts with optimized surface configurations and enhanced ROS generation capabilities, directly addressing the current limitations in our understanding of surface-dependent photocatalytic performance.
+The resulting structure-stability maps will not only establish the theoretical foundation necessary for rational design of \ce{Ag2CrO4} photocatalysts with optimized surface configurations and enhanced ROS generation capabilities, but also enable general reasonings towards the comprehension of the physics behind the stability of ternary oxides.